dbbs-lab/bsb-core/docs/config/reference.rst

 * :guilabel:`cell_types`:
   List of cell type references.
-This list is used to gather placement indications for the
+This list is used to gather placement indications for the underlying strategy.
-	underlying strategy.
 It is the underlying strategy that determines how they will interact, so check the component documentation.
 For most strategies, passing multiple cell types won't yield functional differences from having more cells in a single type.

 * :guilabel:`partitions`:
   List of partitions to place the cell types in.
-Each strategy has their own way of dealing with partitions, but most will try to voxelize them (using :meth:`~.topology.partition.Partition.to_voxels`), and combine the voxelsets of each
+Each strategy has their own way of dealing with partitions, but most will try to voxelize them (using :meth:`~.topology.partition.Partition.chunk_to_voxels`), and combine the voxelsets of each partition.
-	partition.
 When using multiple partitions, you can save memory if all partitions voxelize into regular same-size voxelsets.

 * :guilabel:`overrides`:
-  Cell types define their own placement indications in the :guilabel:`spatial` node, but
-	they might differ depending on the location they appear in.
+  Cell types define their own placement indications in the :guilabel:`spatial` node, but they might differ depending on the location they appear in.
 For this reason, each placement strategy may override the information per cell type.
 Specify the name of the cell types as the key, and provide a dictionary as value.
 Each key in the dictionary will override the corresponding cell type key.

 Connectivity
 ============